Automotive, Technology

 Weekly During Pollen Season

 Summer often brings pollen, which can layer your car with an unsightly yellow or green coat.
-Pollen can damage your car’s paint if you don’t routinely wash it away.
+Heavy pollen buildup can become more difficult to remove and may affect your vehicle’s finish if left on the surface for extended periods.
 A weekly wash during high pollen season leaves your car spotless in the summer.

 After Long Road Trips